 Nothing suprising happened.
 The SNP got one vote short of a majority, and the Greens gained seats, so the Scottish government is still a pro-independence majority.
-Alex Salmond and Alba, with less than two percent of the vote, are dead and buried, and their hateful supporters have their cards marked.
-I found it comical when one of them, Kenny MacAskill, said the election had been “too soon” for Alba.
-Thirty years too late, more like.

 Nicola Sturgeon says tomorrow’s election is the most important Scotland has had in decades.
 While we expect hyperbole from politicians, especially close to an election, she is not exaggerating.
 It might be the most important Scottish election ever.